 - 5th & 6th Grades: What does it mean to be Jewish now and here?
 Students expand their foundation in texts, tradition, and tefilah (Prayer).
-Students learn a wide canon of content, and have critical thinking conversations.
-As they learn about traditional rituals, and the values behind them, they begin to explore how they own their Judaism.
+Students explore issues of social justice, and have critical thinking conversations.
+As they learn about traditional rituals, and the values behind them, they continue to explore how they own their Judaism as modern Americans.

-- 7th & 8th Grade.
+- 7th & 8th Grades.
 What does it mean to become B*Mitzvah in a Reconstructionist Community?
-With a foundation in Jewish traditions, texts, holidays, and concepts, students will overtly examine what distinguishes Reconstructionist Judaism from other traditions – with a focus on gender/queer inclusivity, adaptation of rituals, G!d optional conversation, political activist history, hugging and wrestling with the State of Israel, and commitment to giving back to the synagogue community and the world.
-Students will support each other at their respective B*Mitzvah ceremonies, and in Spring of the 8th grade, have the opportunity to step into leadership in our Teen Tzedek and Teen Assistant programs.
+With a foundation in Jewish traditions, texts, holidays, and concepts, students will overtly examine what distinguishes Reconstructionist Judaism from other traditions – with a focus on celebrating all genders and sexualities, adaptation of rituals, G!d optional conversation.
+We also dive into political activist history, hugging and wrestling with the State of Israel, and how to give back to the synagogue community and the world.
+Students will support each other at their respective B*Mitzvah ceremonies.
+In the Spring of the 8th grade, have the opportunity to step into leadership in our Teen Tzedek and Teen professional programs.

 Core Elements of MAKOM 2022-2023

-Hebrew: Learning Hebrew vocabulary is an opportunity to directly access understanding of Jewish texts, to connect with Jewish people around the world, and to practice critical thinking skills.
+Ivrit/Hebrew: Learning Hebrew vocabulary is an opportunity to directly access understanding of Jewish texts, to connect with Jewish people around the world, and to practice critical thinking skills.
 In grades K-3, students are exposed to Hebrew phrases in daily living and holidays.
-Starting in 4th grade, students participate in a one-on-one Zoom/Skype based Hebrew tutoring program, called Hebrew Homepage which is, administered by the Marlene Meyerson JCC of Manhattan.
+Starting in 4th grade, students participate in a one-on-one Zoom/Skype based Hebrew tutoring program, called Hebrew Homepage which is administered by the Marlene Meyerson JCC of Manhattan.
 This program allows students to study SAJ approved curriculum at their own pace, at a time that works best for their schedule.
 Beginning approximately 9 months before the B*Mitzvah (in 6th or 7th grade), students transition to working with Cantor Lisa and a B*mitzvah tutoring team, to learn trope and the Torah portion.
 Our team will work with your child to identify which prayers they will lead at the B*Mitzvah service, to feel confident and have a meaningful experience.